beckpull/e-commerce-db/README.md

 ### Prerequisites

-_This application has a few dependencies, to install individually onto your machine, navigate to the directory this code lives in and type these commands into your Terminal / Git Bash:_
+_This application has several dependencies, to install individually onto your machine, navigate to the directory this code lives in and type these commands into your Terminal / Git Bash:_
   ```sh
   npm i express
   npm i sequelize